Apple, Google back in court over mobile phone patent lawsuit

 | WASHINGTON

-WASHINGTON Apple (AAPL.O) and Google (GOOG.O) subsidiary Motorola Mobility on Wednesday squared off in court over whether a judge should reopen a lawsuit in which the companies accuse one another of illegally using patented mobile phone technology.
+WASHINGTON Apple and Google subsidiary Motorola Mobility on Wednesday squared off in court over whether a judge should reopen a lawsuit in which the companies accuse one other of illegally using their patented mobile phone technology.

 The case under review began in 2010 when the smartphone makers filed patent infringement lawsuits against each other.